JordanYamada/caps-socket/README.md

 You must open the server and, at least, one client in order to have the sockets communicating.

 Enter the following commands in separate terminals to start:

--Server: [node src/Global/app.js]
+- Server: [node src/Global/app.js]
--Driver: [node src/Driver/handleDriver.js]
+- Driver: [node src/Driver/handleDriver.js]
--Vendor: [node src/Vendor/handleVendor.js]
+- Vendor: [node src/Vendor/handleVendor.js]

 ## Documentation